 Swedish Death Cleaning isn’t about morbidity; it’s about taking responsibility for one’s possessions and simplifying life.
 It’s a method that encourages individuals to evaluate their belongings and let go of items that no longer serve a purpose or bring joy.

 Here, I’ve listed three simple cleaning methods to clean your home.

 1. Figure out what to get rid of

 The Swedish Death Cleaning method asks us to question what we need daily and to get rid of things that are no longer useful or making us happy.
 When deciding whether you need to keep something, ask yourself whether it serves a need, whether it makes you happy, or whether it will benefit your friends and relatives when you’re gone.
-If the answer to all these questions is ‘no’, then it might be time to get rid of it.
+If the answer to all these questions is ‘no’, then it might be time to eliminate it.

 2. Donate, recycle and re-sell what you don’t need

 You don’t have to — and shouldn’t — throw all those unwanted items away.
 The majority can probably be donated, re-sold, or recycled.
 Sort everything you no longer want into three categories: